trychlos/pwix-env-settings-ext/README.md

 The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifier>]`.

 If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` environment name.

-### Layout management

-The layout is actually eventually computed from the current page and the current display.

-From our point of view:

-- `CoreApp` holds a default `l-app` layout, which can be configured.

-- Each page define its own layout, though if relies most often on the default layout.

-These two steps are display-independant.

-### Forms management

-`pwix:core-app` provides classes to make easier the forms management.

-Each class may be used as is, and can also be derived by the application.

-- `CoreApp.FormChecker`

-    A class to be instanciated (or derived) by each component which would take advantage of it.

 ### Pages management